ground-creative/YourHomeServer/README.md

 ```

 ## SmartThings cloud module
-Use this module to control  control Smart Things devices over the cloud
+Use this module to control  control SmartThings devices over the cloud

 ```
 npm install smartthingsnodejs